 Yoyogi Park is so chilled out, with huge trees sheltering you from the sun and peace and quiet all around.
-The real gem is in the centre of it at the old shrine of Meiji Jingu Shrine.
+The real gem is in the centre of it at the Meiji Jingu Shrine.
 It’s very traditional and cultural there.
 You wouldn’t imagine a place like it in the midst of all the modernity around.

 The whole area has loads of shops and is very youth-centric.
 It’s kind of hard to take photos without some youngsters flashing the peace sign 🙂

 Getting back into the city high speed pace of life, I started wondering what took me so long to get back to Tokyo.